Bachelor Point

-Bachelor Point is a Bangladeshi comedy drama series, started at 4 August 2018 which is aired on Channel Nine.
-It is directed by Kajal Arefin Ome and it stars Mishu Sabbir, Tawsif Mahbub, Ziaul Haque Polash, Shamim Hasan Sarkar, Chashi Alam, Marzuk Russell, Tanjin Tisha, Nadia Afrin Mim, Sabila Nur, Sanjana Sarkar Riya, Musafire Syed Bachchu, Mukit Zakaria and Naim Khan Turjo in the lead roles.
+Bachelor Point is a Bangladeshi comedy drama series, started at 4 August 2018 which aired on Channel Nine.
+It is directed by Kajal Arefin Ome and it stars Mishu Sabbir, Tawsif Mahbub, Ziaul Hoque Polash, Shamim Hasan Sarkar, Chashi Alam, Marzuk Russell, Tanjin Tisha, Nadia Afrin Mim, Sabila Nur, Sanjana Sarkar Riya, Mukit Zakaria, Musafire Syed Bachchu, Md.
+Saidur Rahman Pavel, Saraf Ahmed Zibon, Ashutosh Sujon, Faria Shahrin, Parsa Evana, Lamima Laam & Shimul Sharma in the lead roles.

+History

 Bachelor Point season 1 ended on 31 January 2019 and season 2 started from 21 November 2019 and ended temporarily on 4 April 2020 for the COVID-19 outbreak, it aired on Banglavision and Dhruba TV YouTube channel.
 Bachelor Point started airing again from 10 September 2020 and ended on 9 October 2020.
 Season 3 started from 10 October 2020 and ended on 13 April 2021.
-The producer announced that the season 4 will start from March 11, 2022.
+The fourth season aired on 24 December 2022.
 This show has been a huge breakthrough for lead actor and producer Ziaul Hoque Polash (Portrayed as Kabila).
+The fifth season of the drama is going to air in mid-2025.

 Plot

-Bachelor point is a comedy based drama directed by Kajal Arefin Ome & Salman Farsi The main plot of this drama is leading a bachelor life in the city, Dhaka.
+Bachelor point is a comedy based drama directed by Kajal Arefin Ome.
+The main plot of this drama is leading a bachelor life in the city, Dhaka.
 It is about people from different districts and regions living in a Bachelor Point together in the city, Dhaka.